ibexa/documentation-developer/docs/commerce/shipping_management/extend_shipping.md

 !!! note "Non-matching label"

-    This section does not discuss overriding the default form, therefore the alphanumerical customer identifier is shown under the **Cost value** label.
+    This section doesn't discuss overriding the default form, therefore the alphanumerical customer identifier is shown under the **Cost value** label.
     For more information about working with forms, see [Page and Form tutorial](../../tutorials/page_and_form_tutorial/5_create_newsletter_form.md).